rophenceojiambo/MLPH-Final-Project/README.md

 ## Key Insights

-The analysis revealed significant racial disparities in COVID-19 outcomes:

 - Stacked ensemble models, particularly Stacked Random Forest, achieved the highest predictive performance, with strong accuracy (87.7%) and sensitivity (97.4%) on the test set.
 - While individual models like XGBoost and Random Forest performed well in training, they showed lower sensitivity on test data, highlighting potential overfitting.